 - The earliest recorded protest against slavery was by the Quakers in 1688.

 - Inoculation was introduced to America by a slave named Onesimus.
 Cotton Mather accepted Onesimus’ encouragement to take some of the smallpox infection and scratch it into the skin of healthy people to build up immunity to the pox.
-Only 2% of those that did this died from smallpox that year.
+Only 2% of those who did this died from smallpox that year.

 Quiz Yourself On African American History!